SwiftUI Confirmation Dialogs

 Confirmation Dialogs

-In iOS 15, SwiftUI added the confirmation dialog view to ask the user for confirmation.
+In iOS 15, and macOS 12, SwiftUI added the confirmation dialog view to ask the user for confirmation.
 For example, if I have a button that will delete all items:

 struct DeleteButton: View {